Variant of transpose

 - Obsolete to transform; convert

-Origin: ME transposen < MFr transposer (for L transponere): see trans- & pose
+Origin: Middle English transposen from Middle French transposer (for Classical Latin transponere): see trans- and amp; pose

 Used by arrangement with John Wiley & Sons, Inc.